rvignav/E2EMD/README.md

 ### Environment setup

-Our models were trained on a single CPU (GPUs/TPUs may decrease training time, but are not necessary).
+Our models were trained on a single GPU (Tesla P4 GPU provided by Google Colab, 16 GB memory), but the code can be run as is on a CPU (with increased training times).
 The code is implemented using Python 3, Keras, and TensorFlow v2.
 To install all required dependencies, run the following:

     pip3 install -r requirements.txt